witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

   function requestUpdate() public payable {
     require(!pending, "An update is already pending.
 Complete it first before requesting another update.");

-    // Amount to pay to the bridge node relaying this request from Ethereum to Witnet uint256 _witnetRequestReward = 100 micro
+    // Amount to pay to the bridge node relaying this request from Ethereum to Witnet uint256 _witnetRequestReward = 100 szabo;
-    // Amount of wei to pay to the bridge node relaying the result from Witnet to Ethereum uint256 _witnetResultReward = 100 micro
+    // Amount of wei to pay to the bridge node relaying the result from Witnet to Ethereum uint256 _witnetResultReward = 100 szabo;

     // Send the request to Witnet and store the ID for later retrieval of the result
     // The `witnetPostRequest` method comes with `UsingWitnet` lastRequestId = witnetPostRequest(request, _witnetRequestReward, _witnetResultReward);
   }

+  // The `witnetRequestAccepted` modifier comes with `UsingWitnet` and allows to
+  // protect your methods from being called before the request has been successfully
+  // relayed into Witnet.
   function completeUpdate() public payable witnetRequestAccepted(lastRequestId) {
     require(pending, "There is no pending update.");

     // Read the result of the Witnet request
     // The `witnetReadResult` method comes with `UsingWitnet` Witnet.Result memory result = witnetReadResult(lastRequestId);

     // If the Witnet request succeeded, decode the result and update the price point
-    // If it failed, log the error message if (result.isOk())
+    // If it failed, log the error message if (result.isOk()) {
         bitcoinPrice = result.asInt128();
     } else {
-      (, string memory errorMessage) = result.asErrorMessage();
+      (Witnet.ErrorCodes errorCode, string memory errorMessage) = result.asErrorMessage();
-      emit Error(errorMessage);
+      emit Error(errorCode, errorMessage);
     }

     // In any case, set `pending` to false so a new update can be requested pending = false;
   }
 }

 ```

 !!! question "Remember: You are not alone!"